EBIBioSamples/read_docs/docs/submit/metadata-model.rst

 Reporting Missing Values
 ------------------------

-The International Nucleotide Database Collaboration (INSDC) have a standardised missing/null value reporting language to be used where a value of an expected format for sample metadata reporting can not be provided.
+The International Nucleotide Database Collaboration (INSDC) has a standardised missing/null value reporting language to be used where a value of an expected format for sample metadata reporting can not be provided.

-The controlled vocabulary takes into account different type of constraints.
+The controlled vocabulary takes into account different types of constraints.
 Submitters are strongly encouraged to always provide true values.
-However, if missing/null value reporting is required, submitters are asked to use a term with the finest granularity for their situation.
+However, if a missing/null value reporting is required, submitters are asked to use a term with the finest granularity for their situation.
 See the table below for accepted missing value reporting terms.

 .. list-table:: Recommended terms for reporting missing values
    :header-rows: 1